 However, if you miscalculate by putting in the wrong odds or you are not paying attention, there is a chance you could lose more than the few pence expected and make an overall loss.
 This doesn’t happen to everyone and it just requires you to double-check your steps and figures before placing the bets.

 I’m not saying this to scare anyone away from matched betting, I just want everyone to be aware you need to pay attention!
+It is worth tracking every bet you place too, just to make sure you don’t forget about them.

 There are also non-risk free bets such as casino offers etc, these I would steer clear off until you are confident in how these work and you have built your pot.